Olga Georges-Picot: Early life

 Born in Shanghai, in Japanese-occupied China, she was the daughter of Guillaume Georges-Picot, the French Ambassador to China, and a Russian mother, Anastasia Mironovich.
 She attended the International School in Geneva in the early fifties with her sister.
 She also attended the Lycée français de New York (Class of 1958).
 She studied acting at the Actors Studio in Paris.

 Career

 Her acting career included roles in French and English films, and on television.
-She was featured in Playboy Magazine’s "Sex in Cinema" column, and also on the front cover of the periodical Adam.
+She was featured in Playboy Magazines "Sex in Cinema" column, and also on the front cover of the periodical Adam.

-She appeared in three mainstream films: Denise, the OAS mole, in The Day of the Jackal (1973); Countess Alexandrovna in Woody Allen’s Love and Death (1975); and Julie Anderson in Basil Dearden’s The Man Who Haunted Himself (1970).
-Her break-through role in the movies was as Catrine in the Alain Resnais’s film Je t'aime, je t'aime (1968).
+She appeared in three mainstream films: Denise, the OAS mole, in The Day of the Jackal (1973); Countess Alexandrovna in Woody Allen's Love and Death (1975); and Julie Anderson in Basil Dearden's The Man Who Haunted Himself (1970).
+Her breakthrough role in the movies was as Catrine in the Alain Resnais’s film Je t'aime, je t'aime (1968).
 Earlier that year, she had appeared in the French television movie Thibaud the Crusader (1968).